NateWr/food-and-drink-menu/readme.txt

 6. Upgrade to Food and Drink Menu Pro at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin") for discounted prices, sales and specials, custom dietary icons, and more

 == Changelog ==

+= 1.4.2 (2014-11-04) =
+* Improved compatibility with WPML for multi-language sites
+* Minor tweaks to reduce CSS conflicts in menu layout

 = 1.4.1 (2014-08-24) =
 * Fix: nested `the_content` filters cause plugin conflicts